MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/animation.md

 ```

 The `while` loop begins by obtaining a cycle time from the `Slider`.
 This is a time in seconds, for example, 5.
 The second statement calculates a value of `t` for *time*.
 For a `cycleTime` of 5, `t` increases from 0 to 1 every 5 seconds.
 The argument to the `Math.Sin` function in the second statement ranges from 0 to 2π every 5 seconds.
 The `Math.Sin` function returns a value ranging from 0 to 1 back to 0 and then to &ndash;1 and 0 every 5 seconds, but with values that change more slowly when the value is near 1 or –1.
-The value 1 is added so the values are always positive, and then it's divided by 2, so the values ranges from ½ to 1 to ½ to 0 to ½, but slower when the value is around 1 and 0.
+The value 1 is added so the values are always positive, and then it's divided by 2, so the values range from ½ to 1 to ½ to 0 to ½, but slower when the value is around 1 and 0.
 This is stored in the `scale` field, and the `SKCanvasView` is invalidated.

 The `PaintSurface` method uses this `scale` value to calculate the two axes of the ellipse: